 What do we optimise first of all when we are talking about performance?
 That part that works with data storage.
 We can use key-value storage in RAM (Memcache or Redis) for some data but main data we keep in SQL database.
-Velocity of receiving data from memory much bigger than from the disk.
+Time of receiving data from memory is less than from the disk.
 It would be great to keep all data in RAM, wouldn’t it?

 Fortunately there is such database - MemSQL.